cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 However, SMT-based automation also introduces the problem of instability.
 Verified software, similar to regular software, has an iterative development process.
-As we make incremental changes to the code, corresponding queries also change constantly.
+As the developers make incremental changes to the code, corresponding queries also change constantly.
 Even seemingly trivial changes, such as renaming a variable would create a different query.
-As we have discussed, the solver may not respond consistently to these changes.
+As we have discussed, the solver may not respond consistently to these changes, leading to confusing verification results and frustrated developers.

 # Detecting Instability with Mariposa

-Now that we have a basic understanding of the problem, let's try to quantify instability systematically.
+Now that we have a basic understanding of the problem, let's try to quantify instability more systematically.
 I will introduce the methodology used in Mariposa, a tool that we have built for this exact propose.
-In this blog post, I will stick to the key intuitions and elide many of the details.
-For a more thorough discussion, I encourage you to check out the Mariposa paper.
+In this blog post, I will stick to the key intuitions and elide the details.
+For a more thorough discussion, I encourage you to check out our Mariposa paper.
 At a high level, given a query \\( q \\) and an SMT solver \\( s \\), Mariposa answers the question: